On this page:

 - blockage from a blood clot

 These problems can keep treatments from working, and the child may need to undergo more than one surgery for the access to work properly.
-Read more in Vascular Access for Hemodialysis.
+More information is provided in the NIDDK health topic, Vascular Access for Hemodialysis.

 Rapid changes in the body’s fluid and mineral balance during treatment may cause other problems with hemodialysis treatments.
 Muscle cramps and hypotension—a sudden drop in blood pressure—are two common side effects.
 Hypotension can make a child feel weak, dizzy, or nauseous.
 A health care provider can treat these problems with adjustments to the dialysis solution prescription and the speed at which blood flows through the dialyzer.